-- Confirmed:
+Confirmed:

-- o A clinically compatible case that is:

-- Laboratory confirmed OR
+- A clinically compatible case that is: - Laboratory confirmed OR

-- Epidemiologically linked to a laboratory-confirmed case - O An infection of a non-respiratory anatomical site (e.g., skin, wound, conjunctiva, ear, genital mucosa) with: - Isolation of toxin-producing Corynebacterium diphtheriae from any site - Probable: No probable case definition
+- Epidemiologically linked to a laboratory-confirmed case - An infection of a non-respiratory anatomical site (e.g., skin, wound, conjunctiva, ear, genital mucosa) with: - Isolation of toxin-producing Corynebacterium diphtheriae from any site Probable: No probable case definition

-Note: PCR (polymerase chain reaction) and MALDI-TOF (matrix-associated laser desorption/ionization-time of flight mass spectrometry) diagnostics for C. diphtheriae, when used alone, do not confirm toxin production.
-These tests, when used, should always be combined with a test that confirms toxin production, such as the Elek test.
+Note: PCR (polymerase chain reaction) and MALDI-TOF (matrix-associated laser desorption/ionization- time of flight mass spectrometry) diagnostics for C. diphtheriae, when used alone, do not confirm toxin production.
+These tests, when used, should always be combined with a test that confirms toxin production, such as the Elek test, which can be performed at the CDC through submission to the DSHS Lab in Austin.